 NAME OF LABUAN BRANCH

-The Labuan Branch shall have the same name as its foreign company and advisable to have the additional words “Labuan Branch” behind its name.
+It is recommended for the Labuan Branch to have the same name as its foreign company with additional words “Labuan Branch” behind its name.
 Eg. XYZ Limited, Labuan Branch.

 REGISTERED OFFICE OF LABUAN BRANCH